 Regulations regarding late assignments vary across professors.
 Be sure to read your course syllabus so you are aware of the late assignment penalties for each course.
 If you encounter an extenuating circumstance that prevents you from submitting an assignment on time, contact your professor before the assignment is due to discuss your situation.
 If circumstances prevent you from contacting your professor in advance, you must contact them as soon as your situation allows you to do so.

 For students who did not experience academic difficulty in high school, they can be surprised to realize that in University they don't understand how to write an essay, how to take notes in class, or how to effectively study the course material.
-The University Learning Centre offers a variety of options including study skills workshops, writing workshops, math and statistics help and tutoring.
+The Student Learning Services offers a variety of options including study skills workshops, writing workshops, math and statistics help and tutoring.
 They also offer computer workshops so students can develop their technological skills.

 In the College of Arts & Science all grades, including fail grades, are included in the calculation of the cumulative weighted average (CWA) unless the course is repeated in which case the lower grade is no longer included in the calculation.

 Multiple fail grades can pull your CWA down below promotion and graduation standards.
-A low CWA means you risk being placed on academic probation or being required to discontinue your studies for a year.
+A low CWA means you risk being placed on academic probation or being required to discontinue your studies for one year.

 Don't give up on a course too soon—a low mark in an early quiz doesn't necessarily mean you cannot succeed in the course.
 However, you can drop the course if you feel you cannot successfully complete it, or if you feel that the effort it would take to improve one course will hamper your success in your other courses.

 If you are unsure whether or not to drop a course, you can speak to an academic advisor who can review your grades and program requirements to help you make an informed decision.